pitastrudl/wekanwiki/Troubleshooting-Mail.md

 Wekan Email settings are required in both MAIL_URL and Admin Panel.

 If you want to receive Email to Wekan, use [Huginn](https://github.com/wekan/wekan/issues/1160) to get E-mail from mailserver and have Huginn to use Wekan REST API to add card to Wekan board.

-## No mail server

-You can choose to _NOT_ configure a mail server, by not providing the `MAIL_URL` & `MAIL_FROM` environment parameters.
-Instead the mail message will be send to the terminal output.
-See [FAQ](https://github.com/wekan/wekan/wiki/FAQ#show-mails-with-a-docker-image-without-mail-configuration) for more info.

 ## Postfix